-HORIZON-JU-SNS-2025-STREAM-B-04-01: Smart Security / Security Services
+HORIZON-JU-SNS-2025-01-STREAM-B-04-01: Smart Security / Security Services

-Call: HORIZON-JU-SNS-2025 (see Appendix 1) Specific conditions Expected EU contribution per project The SNS JU estimates that an EU contribution of around EUR 8 million would allow these outcomes to be addressed appropriately.
+Call: HORIZON-JU-SNS-2025-01 (see Appendix 1) Specific conditions Expected EU contribution per project The SNS JU estimates that an EU contribution of around EUR 8 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 8 million.
+Type of Action Research and Innovation Actions

-Type of Action Research and Innovation Actions Eligibility conditions Specific eligibility conditions apply and are described in Horizon Europe WP2023-25 General Annexes.
-Exceptions apply as detailed in the SNS R&I WP2025 Appendix 1 - Section 2.B (pending final decision).
+Eligibility conditions Subject to restrictions on participation in accordance with Article 22(5) of the Horizon Europe Regulation (see General call conditions: section 3.B(i) of Appendix 1 to this Work Programme).
 Technology Readiness Level Activities are expected to start at TRL 2-3 and to reach TRL 4 by the end of the project, and if/where relevant up to maximum TRL 5 (mature 6G technologies and solutions for verticals).
 Some parts of the project may only target TRL 3 by the end of the project.
 Funding rate 100% non-for-profit organizations, 90% for profit organizations